 A monofocal intraocular lens provides clear vision at distant, intermediate, or near range.
-However, this lens can only correct vision in one of these ranges--not all three--at one time.
-Patients may correct distance vision but still need reading glasses.
+However, this lens can only correct vision in one of these ranges at a time.
+Patients that choose this refractive lens option may correct distance vision but still need reading glasses.

 A multifocal intraocular lens provides clear vision at multiple distances by incorporating different capabilities into various zones of the lens.
-These lenses can frequently be used to replace reading glasses.
+These refractive lens exchange options are frequently used to replace reading glasses.

-A toric intraocular lens incorporates different vision capabilities in specific zones of the lens to correct the different refractive errors associated with astigmatism.
+A toric intraocular lens incorporates different vision capabilities in specific zones of the lens.
+It corrects the different refractive errors associated with astigmatism.

 This is a type of monofocal lens that corrects vision at different distances by changing its position or shape inside the eye.